Elopement Photography Gear

 Will-Khoury-Photography_Yosemite_Elopement_Photographer.jpg

-Oh, Gear!!
+Oh, Gear!
 Photography gear is one of those topics that will never go out of style.
-No matter how long you’ve been shooting for, or if you’re just starting out, photography gear talk is something that’s constantly revisited!!
-Not every photography business needs the same gear, and when it comes to elopement photography gear, the list tends to be a little different than other types of photography.
+No matter how long you’ve been shooting for, or if you’re just starting out, photography gear talk is something that’s constantly revisited.
+Not every photography business needs the same gear, and when it comes to elopement or intimate wedding photography, the list tends to be a little different from other types of photography.

-Every year, many camera brands release so many different types of cameras and gear to serve all areas of photography.
-New technology is always implemented to make photos sharper, bigger, in focus, and make cameras WAY easier to use.
-But what all this amazing technology does is overwhelm us with thinking we always need the newest gear to be better photographers.
-And to be honest, I’m just like you and I think about photography gear more than I need to.
+Every year, many camera brands release a wide range of cameras and gear to serve all areas and levels of photography.
+New technology is always implemented to make photos sharper, bigger, and in focus, and make cameras WAY easier to use.
+But what all this amazing technology does is overwhelm us with the idea that we always need the newest gear to be better photographers.
+And to be honest, I’m just like you, and I think about photography gear more than I need to.
 At times, it’s so overwhelming and can cost a fortune when you decide to get a new lens or a camera body that you’ve been eyeing for a while.

 The Artist vs. The Technical

-When it comes to photography gear, there are two types of photographers; those who care about the art side and those who care about the technical side.
-There is no right or wrong side to be on, it’s just the way that you approach your work and find the right tools to capture stories.
+When it comes to photography gear, there are two types of photographers: those who care about the art side and those who care about the technical side.
+There is no right or wrong side to be on; it’s just the way that you approach your work and find the right tools to capture stories.
 For photographers who care about the art side, gear doesn’t matter much to them as long as it can capture what they’re after, and for the photographers who care about the technical aspect and what it can do, they care about the experience of using the gear and the outcome of the work (photo sharpness, clarity, dynamic range, etc.).
-As for me personally, I am a photographer that goes back and forth between the technical and artistic side, but definitely lean more toward the artistic side because I care about how a story is told way more than I care about what it was shot on.
-If an image is captivating, makes you feel something, made you stop, and think about it, then it’s done its’ job.
+As for me personally, I am a photographer who goes back and forth between the technical and artistic sides, but definitely leans more toward the artistic side because I care more about how a story is told than what it was shot on.
+If an image is captivating, makes you feel something, makes you stop, and think about it, then it’s done its job.

 Will-Khoury-Elopement-Photography-Gear_3446.jpg

 No matter what photography gear you’re thinking about, keep in mind that it should always serve a purpose for what you need it for.
 You can really create incredible work on inexpensive gear, or even an iPhone.
 Not all upgrades make sense, and not all cameras make sense.
-There are so many cameras out there and they all work for different areas in photography, and some of them are overkill - but if it serves a purpose in telling a story, then that gear can help you with what you’re doing.
-Remember that the story behind your work will ALWAYS overpower the technical aspect of what camera you used.
+There are so many cameras out there, and they all work for different areas in photography, and some of them are overkill - but if it serves a purpose in telling a story, then that gear can help you with what you’re doing.
+No one remembers the camera.
+They remember the photo.

 Things to ask yourself before buying new photography gear.